ct-js/ct-js/docs/tut-making-shooter.md

 If you launch the game, you may notice a small black number in the top-left corner which changes as asteroids and enemy ships get destroyed.
 But this doesn't look nice, so it is a good time to make some styling.

-Text, shapes, lines, polygons can be drawn with pre-defined styles that declare fill color, line style, font settings, shadow.
-They are created in the `Styles` section in the top bar.
+Text can be drawn with pre-defined styles that declare fill color, line style, font settings, shadow.
+They are created in the `UI` section in the top bar.
 Create one by clicking on the `Create` button.
 You will see a style editor, which has a left bar with tabs for setting properties and a preview image on the right.

-Each tab should be activated in order to affect the result.
-Styles can be combined by applying ones on top of others, so every tab is optional.

 Let's make the font bigger and bolder.
 Change its size and set its weight to 800.
 Then align it to be drawn from a top left corner.